-The Symbols are a female fronted blues/funk/rock trio from Fort Collins, Colorado, formed in 2010 by guitarist Jasco (Blinddog Smokin') and vocalist/songwriter/bassist Mer Sal.
-They write their own music, in addition to re-stylizing popular cover tunes to be different styles than they were intended originally.
+The Symbols are a popular female-fronted blues/funk/rock trio from Fort Collins, Colorado.
+Formed in 2011 by guitarist Jasco (former guitar player for Grammy-nominated Blinddog Smokin') and vocalist/songwriter/bassist Mer Sal, The Symbols are centered around a dynamic musical and life partnership.
+They write their own music, in addition to writing arrangements of known tunes, to be different sounds and styles than they were intended.
 Their unique sound, charisma, and songs are winning hearts through theaters and festivals across the country.

 The Symbols perform 150 dates a year, across Colorado, Wyoming, Nebraska, Kansas, Missouri, California, Oklahoma, and Tennessee.

-The Symbols were featured on the cover of Scene Magazine last December, with a feature article inside.
+The Symbols were featured on the cover of Scene Magazine in December of 2016, with a feature article inside.

-The Symbols have shared the stage with many in the national blues scene from Miss Blues to Trampled Underfoot to Southern Avenue Band to Jason Ricci and the Bad Kind.
+The Symbols have shared the stage - opening and sometimes sitting in - with many national acts, like Danielle Nicole Band, Samantha Fish, Miss Blues, Southern Avenue Band, Jason Ricci and the Bad Kind, Bobby Messano, and more.